-Melody has been married to the love of her life, Doug, for 35 years.
+Melody has been married to the love of her life, Doug, for 36 years.
 They thoroughly enjoyed raising their three biological children and felt the Lord calling them to care for children in the foster care system when their youngest daughter left for college.
-Since that time, they have adopted a daughter and have guardianship of a ten year old little boy they consider their son.
+Since that time, they have adopted a daughter and have guardianship of an 11 year old young man they consider their son.
 Two of their children have married and have blessed them with 5 ADORABLE grandchildren.

 Melody has a heart and passion for children and loves working for A Child’s Hope where so many lives have been touched and changed by Jesus Christ and the power of a loving family.

 Melissa Pemberton has been with A Child’s Hope Spokane for over three years.
 Her current roles within the agency are Case Manager and Placement Coordinator, as well as teaching the quarterly Intro Class.
 Since 2004, Melissa has worked with low-income, high-risk families in various capacities with the most recent being an Adoptions Social Worker for the state of Washington.
 In addition, Melissa volunteered for four years with Teen MOPS, a support group for teenage mothers in the Spokane area.

 Melissa and her husband Jon have three daughters and live in Cheney, WA.
 Melissa enjoys running, reading, spending time with her family, and cooking.
 She feels so blessed to work for A Child’s Hope Spokane as it allows her the opportunity to work with those involved in the foster care system while still being available for her family.